Mushbt/stockholm-fc/README.md

 * ### Home

-    * This is the landing page where potential visitors will come to once they have entered the site.
+    * This is the landing page, where potential visitors will come to once they have entered the site.
 I have used a background image of a young child shooting a football.
-Reason behind this was that I did not feel I would need to add any further information on what the site was about as the image was self explanatory along side keeping everything simple.
+The reason behind this was that I did not feel I would need to add any further information on what the site was about as the image was self-explanatory alongside keeping everything simple.
-    * A persuasive header along with a learn more button was placed next to the image which gives the visitors a close enough button to move on to the next page which is the about us page.
+    * A persuasive header, along with a learn more button was placed next to the image which gives the visitors a close enough button to move on to the next page which is the about us page.

 ![Home image](assets/images-md/home-page.png)
 [back to top](<#contents>)